 INTRODUCTION TO ENVIRONMENTAL SCIENCE

-(Previously BIO 107) The principles underlying the proper Mgmt. of our resources: water, soils, minerals, forests, wildlife & human.
-The current & past attitudes relating to the resources with the interaction & complexities of humans' interests.
-This meets the statutory requirement for Conservation of Natural Resources required for State certification for teachers of Sci. & social Sci.s.
-Lecture & may also include demonstrations, discussion & field trips.
+Principles underlying the proper management of our resources: water, soils, minerals, forests, wildlife, human.
+Current and past attitudes relating to the resources with the interaction and complexities of humans' interests.
+This meets the statutory requirement for Conservation of Natural Resources required for State certification for teachers of Science, Social Sciences.
+Lecture and may include demonstrations, discussions, and field trips.

-(Previously BIO 108) A contemporary study of the natural world through the human perspective.
-Emphasis on humans as a modifying force in the biophysical Env., including selected topics in ecological principles, pollution, population Bio., & Env.al Mgmt..
-This course meets the statutory requirement for Conservation of Natural Resources required for State certification for teachers of Sci. & social Sci.s.
-Lecture, lab, & may include demonstrations, discussions, & field trips.
+Contemporary study of natural world through human perspective.
+Emphasis on humans as modifying force in the biophysical environment, including selected topics in ecological principles, pollution, population biology, environmental management.
+Course meets the statutory requirement for Conservation of Natural Resources required for State certification for teachers of science and social sciences.
+Lecture, lab.
+May include demonstrations, discussions, and field trips.

 GENERAL SURVEY OF MICROBIOLOGY